helzeiah/monte-carlo-pricer/README.md

 ![CI](https://github.com/helzeiah/monte-carlo-pricer/actions/workflows/ci.yml/badge.svg)
 # European Options Pricing Library (C++)

 A small C++20 library that prices European options via Black-Scholes (closed form) and Monte Carlo (Geometric Brownian Motion).
-This Library supporting Greeks calculation, implied volatility estimation, and provides statistical outputs like standard error, confidence intervals, and VaR.
+This Library supports Greeks calculation, implied volatility estimation, and provides statistical outputs like standard error, confidence intervals, and VaR.
 It has clean abstractions with the Pricer interface and is unit-tested with GoogleTest.

 ---